google/error-prone/docs/bugpattern/GuardedBy.md

 However, the check does special-case some method calls which are known to immediately call the provided lambda or method reference.

-For your own methods, you can opt in to the same behavior by annotating the functional-interface parameter with `com.google.errorprone.annotations.concurrent.RunsImmediately`.
-This documents that the argument, if it is invoked at all, is invoked synchronously on the calling thread before the method returns, so a lambda or method reference passed there is analyzed in the caller's lock scope:
+For your own methods, you can extend that list with the `GuardedBy:KnownImmediateMethods` flag, which takes a comma-separated list of methods in `fully.qualified.ClassName#methodName` form.
+For example, `-XepOpt:GuardedBy:KnownImmediateMethods=com.example.Transaction#doSomething` makes the check analyze lambdas and method references passed to `Transaction.doSomething` in the caller's lock scope:

 ```java
 class Transaction {